 Beginners are welcome, though Avila Beach Paddlesports has a minimum age requirement of 7.
 All participants must be fully comfortable swimming.

-Year round, visitors enjoy lunch from the Farmers BBQ.
+Year-round, visitors enjoy lunch from the Farmers BBQ.
 Make sure to sample the Barn’s famous grilled corn while you’re at it.
-Families also love to visit the farm animals, feed the goats, and pick fruit during U-Pick seasons.
-During our visit we were able to visit with a baby donkey, llamas, ponies, pigs, chickens, and an emu!
+Families also love to visit the farm animals, feed the goats, and pick fruit during the U-Pick seasons.
+During our visit, we were able to visit with a baby donkey, llamas, ponies, pigs, chickens, and an emu!

 John and I recently took a whale watching excursion in Monterey.
 It was three hours on a large boat with at least 30 people.
 Even though we were thrilled by the experience of meeting a curious baby whale, we were ready to go after three hours of bobbing.
 We would feel much more comfortable taking the boys on a trip that is shorter, smaller, and more stable!
 I tried to book a tour here before our last trip, but it was already sold out.
 I’ll be sure to update the post as soon as we’re able to go.

 May through November is Humpback Whale season with August through mid-October being peak months.
 January through May is the Grey Whale migration season, with March and April being the peak Season.

 See Avila from a new perspective with a boat tour around the bay.
 You’ll find several options to choose from in town, but I thought that the Adventure Harbor Tour with SLO Tours looked like a great option for families.
 Described as a boat/roller coaster ride, you’ll zoom around harbor highlights like Pelican Jetty, the Shark Trench, and the Avila Sea Caves.

 SLO Tours also offers two-hour whale watching tours on their USCG Aluminum RBS Safeboat Defender.